MMO: Meta Multi-Objectivization for Software Configuration Tuning: Conclusion and Future Work

 \section{Conclusion and Future Work}

-To mitigate the local optima issue in software configuration tuning, this paper takes a different perspective --- multi-objectivizing the single objective optimization scenario.
+To mitigate the local optima issue in software configuration tuning, this paper takes a different perspective---multi-objectivizing the single objective optimization scenario.
 We do this by proposing a meta multi-objective model (MMO), at the level of optimization model (external part), as opposed to existing work that focuses on developing an effective single-objective optimizer (internal part).
-This work also overcomes an important limitation from our prior FSE work, namely eliminating the need for the weight parameter in the MMO model, while achieving even better results.
+This work provides a sound analysis to interpret the principle behind MMO and explain what causes its limitation, namely eliminating the need for the weight parameter in the MMO model.
+Deriving on the theoretical understanding of the root cause, we then overcome such a limitation by proposing a simple yet effective new normalization.

 We compare MMO under the new normalization with four state-of-the-art single-objective optimizers, the plain multi-objectivization model, and the MMO model with the old normalization from our prior FSE work over 22 cases that are of diverse performance attributes, systems, and environments.
 The results reveal that the MMO model: